Common Cold Unit: Discoveries

 The first coronavirus (B814) was found in washes from a boy with typical common cold symptoms in 1960 during the study led by virologist David Tyrrell at the Common Cold Unit.
 After washes were inoculated to volunteers and tested for known viruses none was found.
 Publication about first human coronavirus was published in The BMJ in 1965.
 Later virologist June Almeida imaged virus for the first time and group of eight virologists including June Almeida named it coronavirus in their publication in 1968.

 Results

-For 43 years of Common Cold Unit existence thousands of volunteers participated in researches being inoculated with common cold viruses or being in control group, but no cure for the common cold has been found.
-Some compounds were active against rhinovirus in vitro, but they didn't demonstrate clinical efficiency.
-Interferons alpha and beta administered intranasally before virus challenge were effective as prophylactic agents, but they were most effective in prophylaxis rather than treatment and had local side effects so they subsequently were not used in the routine practice against common cold viruses.
-Research made by the Common Cold Unit improved our understanding of respiratory viruses, their lifecycle and possible vaccines.
+During the CCU's existence, thousands of volunteers participated in research in which they were inoculated with common cold viruses or were in a control group, but no cure for the common cold was found.
+Some compounds were active against rhinoviruses in vitro but did not demonstrate clinical efficiency.
+Interferons alpha and beta administered intranasally before infection effectively prevented infection with rhinoviruses, coronaviruses, influenza viruses, and respiratory syncytial virus, but they were not as effective during treatment and had local side effects so they have not been used in routine practice against these viruses.
+Despite these dead ends, the findings made by the CCU improved the understanding of respiratory viruses, their lifecycles, and possible vaccines.